 And, remember that traffic stop last week?
-Yeah, you know the one.
+Yeah, that one.
 I know you only issued her a warning.
 But I’m not stupid.
 I get it.
-She batted her eyelashes at you and smelled like jasmine.
+She batted her eyelashes at you and she smelled like jasmine.
 What I don’t understand, though, is why you didn’t you introduce me to the poodle riding shotgun.
-You know I’m a sucker for curly, white hair.
-Life is not all about you and your shiny badge and big gun, you know.
+You know I’m a sucker for curly, black hair.
+Life is not all about you and your shiny badge and big gun.
+Geez…

-Anyway, our union, Police Dogs 101, sort of elected me as spokesperson, so I’m here today in advance of the upcoming contract renewal to address a few of our concerns.
-It wouldn’t hurt private citizens to pull up a chair and listen as well.
+Anyway, our union, Police Dogs 101, elected me as spokesperson, so I’m here today in advance of the upcoming contract renewal to address a few of our concerns.
+It wouldn’t hurt some of you writers to pull up a chair and listen as well.
 So here goes, and I suggest you take notes.

 2. We enjoy biting a bad guy as much as any dog, but our internal temperatures can skyrocket while tracking and searching on really hot days.
 That’s right, Ace, you try wearing a thick fur coat in the August sunshine.
 So keep one of those thermometer things in your pocket.
 No, we don’t enjoy it when you poke them into the place where the sun doesn’t shine, but it’s better than keeling over from heat exhaustion.
 We’d do it ourselves, but…no fingers, you know.

 3. Another good idea, and goodness knows you’d never think of it, is to wet us down before a search on hot days.
 It helps keep us cool.
-But, please, not when the humidity is really high, because in that case the water would only serve to keep the heat in.
+But, please, not when the humidity is really high, because wetting us in those conditions would only serve to keep the heat in.

 4. Bring some water with you if the search is going to be a long one.
 We don’t like drinking from mud puddles and creeks.
-Do you know what’s been there?
-Well, we do, and it’s not exactly the most sanitary thing to do.
+Yuck.
 Would you drink from something that turtles and frogs use as a toilet?
 I didn’t think so.
 And let’s not even think about all the mosquito larvae swimming around in those places.
 Gives me goosebumps just thinking about it.
 Do us both a favor and bring some water, okay!

 Speaking of water…how about changing the water in my bowl a few times during the day (the one in my kennel).
-You know me, I drool in it, and even sometimes step in it to cool my hot feet (and you know where my feet have been).
-Besides, I don’t like tasting the green stuff that can build up in the bowl if the water sits for a long time.
+You know me, I drool in it.
+In the summertime I sometimes step in it to cool my hot feet (and you know where my feet have been).
+Besides, I don’t like tasting the green stuff that builds up in the bowl if the water sits for a long time.

 5. If you do insist upon leaving me in the car while you’re off doing who knows what (probably biting someone behind my back), then please have the decency to leave the car and air conditioning running.
 And for goodness sake, have someone install an alarm that notifies you if either of the two malfunctions or shuts off.
 Remember, I don’t have fingers to operate the power locks and those window roller-downer-things.